chroma-core/chroma/rust/chroma/README.md

 - Chroma supports dense embeddings for similarity search.
 Briefly, embeddings give a numeric score for the difference between two strings.
-For example, the string, "I like apples" is significantly closer to "I love apples" than it is to "I'm using chroma to compare apples to apples."
+For example, the string, "I like apples" is significantly closer to "I love apples" than it is to "I'm using Chroma to compare apples to apples."
 Chroma automatically indexes your data so that you may query for similar text.
 - Chroma supports sparse embeddings like BM25 or SPLADE-v3.
 Briefly, sparse embeddings also give a numeric score for the difference between two strings.
 Unlike dense embeddings, sparse embeddings